AdobeDocs/experience-manager-65.en/help/assets/video.md

 ### Add multi-subtitles and multi-audio tracks to your video {#add-msma}

-Before you add multi-subtitle and multi-audio tracks to your video, be sure you have the following already in-place.
+Before you add multi-subtitle and multi-audio tracks to your video, be sure you already have the following in-place.

-* Dynamic Media is setup in an AEM environment.
+* Dynamic Media is set up in an AEM environment.
 * A [Dynamic Media Video profile is applied to the folder where your videos are ingested](/help/assets/video-profiles.md#applying-a-video-profile-to-folders).
 * [DASH is enabled on your Dynamic Media account](#enable-dash).
 * [Multi-subtitle and multi-audio track is enabled on your Dynamic Media account](#enable-multi-caption-audio).
   Any old videos that you uploaded *before* enabling multi-subtitle and multi-audio track capability [must be reprocessed](/help/assets/processing-profiles.md##reprocessing-assets) *after* enablement.
 This step is necessary if you intend to add multi-subtitle and multi-audio track capabilities to them.
 After reprocessing, the old video URLs will continue to work and play as usual, and you can now add multi-subtitles and multi-audio tracks.

 Additional captions are supported with WebVTT and Adobe VTT formats.
-And, additional audios are supported with MP3 format.
+And, additional audio files are supported with MP3 format.

-All multi-subtitles and multi-audio tracks are supported with all [supported video file formats in Dynamic Media](/help/assets/assets-formats.md).
+All multi-subtitles and multi-audio tracks are backed with all [supported video file formats in Dynamic Media](/help/assets/assets-formats.md).

 **To add multi-subtitles and multi-audio tracks to your video:**